orchidsoftware/platform/docs/en/installation.md

 php artisan orchid:install
 ```

-> **Notice.** Some platforms (vagrant) can not create symbolic links with this commands.
-And it may become necessary to manually perform the following commands
-`cp -rf vendor/orchid/platform/public public/orchid` and `mkdir -p public/storage/public`

 ## Create user

 Run the following command to create a user with supreme (at the moment of creation) rights passing the username, e-mail and password: